yugr/python-hate/README.md

 Lack of static checking increases debugging time and makes refactoring more time-consuming than needed.

+There is a Pylint but it is a linter (i.e. style checker) rather than analyzer so it is unable to detect many serious errors in programs which require dataflow analysis.
+In addition if fails even on simple stuff like
+* invalid string formatting
+* iterating over unsorted dicts
+* dead list computations (e.g. using `sorted(lst)` instead of `lst.sort()`)
-Linter does not help much because it fails miserably to catch even the most basic errors (invalid string formatting, iterating over unsorted dicts, dead list computations, modifying list while iterating over it and many, many more).
+* modifying list while iterating over it and many
+* etc.

 ## GIL